lnguyent01/Hitch/README.md

 23. Click on the Hitch app
 24. App should start

-# List of known bugs
+# List of known issues
+(These are not bugs in the code.
+Rather, they are uncontrollable issues that arise as a result of some outside force)
-1. Logging in takes a random amount of time, from fast to a minute or two
+1. Logging in and signing up take a longer amount of time the worse the internet connection is
-2. Posts have IDs, as a way of finding a specific post.
-When you add a post, it alwasy has an ID of 0, so new posts overwrite each other
-3. Accepting requests deletes everyone from the potential_passengers field, decremonts spots, but does not move people to the accepted_passengers field
-4. The map is inconsistent
+2. The map may not work unless you have a powerful enough computer (in terms of RAM, mostly) and have enabled graphics acceleration in the options menu of your Android Virtual Device.
+Also, make sure "Location Services" are enabled on your Android Virtual Device.

-# How to test even with bugs
+# Access to the Firebase Database
-We are fully aware that these bugs impede testing.
-Please go to https://hitch-7466c.firebaseio.com/, to the database section.
-Invitations to join this Firebase project have been sent to chandanaupadhyaya@ucsb.edu and jcai00@ucsb.edu.

-1. To get around Bug 3, find the relevant account's uid, in the "Authentication" section on the left sidebar.
-Copy it, then paste it into the "accepted_passengers" field on any post.
-Now, you should be able to successfully test UC4 and UC5.
+In our Draft Project, there was a link to our Firebase Database (https://hitch-7466c.firebaseio.com/).
+Invitations to join this Firebase project were sent to chandanaupadhyaya@ucsb.edu and jcai00@ucsb.edu.
+However, this is no longer neccessary.
+All use cases can be successfully tested without manipulating Firebase data directly.
+In fact, manipulating data directly in the Firebase Database may cause bugs.
+Please do not do so unless a new bug that impedes testing is discovered.

 # Steps to test Use Case UC1: User makes a new account
 1. Open the app